rostockerdev/dj-lang/README.md

 **Internationalization vs Localization**
    ------------------------------------
-## Internationlization and Localization represent two sides to the same coin.
+Internationlization and Localization represent two sides to the same coin.

 - Internationalization:
-    Represents by i18n
+    - Represents by i18n
-    processing of developing the application so that it can be used by different locales.
+    - Processing of developing the application so that it
+    - Can be used by different locales.
-    Generally handled by developers
+    - Generally handled by developers

 - Localization:
-    Represents by l10n
+    - Represents by l10n
-    Process for translating the application to a particular language and locale.
+    - Process for translating the application to a particular - language and locale.
-    Generally handled by translators.
+    - Generally handled by translators.

 The GNU gettext toolkit is used to generate and manage a plain text file represents a language known as the message file.
 Message file ends with .po extension.